Skip to main content

 New hires should complete the training within 30 days of their first day of employment.

-AOS online training can be found here: Fraud Training
+AOS online training is available through the Fraud Training (opens in a new tab)

 Upon successful completion, click “View Certificate” to save or print your certificate.
 Your employer should maintain certificates for AOS audit purposes.